DETERMINISTIC6G/det6g-blog-prog-soft-tsn-switch/README.md

 In this experimentation, we use Ubuntu 22.04 which is installed inside a virtual machine.

+As we use P4 language to program the switch, we need to install its compiler, `p4c`, and its executer, BMv2:

 ### P4 compiler

 For further information, go [here](https://github.com/p4lang/p4c?tab=readme-ov-file#ubuntu-dependencies)